 Troubleshooting Common FL Studio Mic Issues

-Even seasoned pros run into snags.
-Here’s a quick guide to common FL Studio mic problems and their solutions.
+Even experienced users encounter problems.
+Here’s a quick guide to common FL Studio mic issues and their solutions.

 No Input Signal/Mic Not Detected

-• Phantom Power: Is +48V enabled for condenser mics?
+- Phantom Power: Verify +48V is enabled for condenser microphones.

 Distorted Sound

-• Gain Too High: This is the most common culprit!
-Reduce the gain on your audio interface until your FL Studio mixer meters are peaking between -6dB and -3dB, never hitting red.
+- Gain Too High: Reduce the gain on your audio interface until your FL Studio mixer meters peak between -6dB and -3dB, never hitting red.

 Latency Problems (Delay)

-• Direct Monitoring: If your audio interface has a direct monitoring feature, use it!
-This bypasses FL Studio’s processing entirely, giving you zero-latency monitoring.
+- Direct Monitoring: If your audio interface has a direct monitoring feature, use it to bypass FL Studio’s processing for zero-latency monitoring.

 Silent Playback / You Can’t Hear Recordings